Musim Mas

 5. Winnowing

-Next, the outer shells need to be removed, and this is usually done using a winnowing machine that uses bursts of air to separate the beans into shells and cocoa nibs.
+Next, a winnowing machine is used to remove the outer shells, which is usually done using bursts of air to separate the beans into shells and cocoa nibs.
 The latter is used in the chocolate production process.

 6. Grinding and Conching